Learn Mandarin Chinese the way

-* You will learn over 1700 Chinese characters (enough to read most of a Chinese newspaper) in 4 months or less just from Spring in a Small Town alone!
-And over 3,000 Characters total after watching all the movies.
+* You will learn over 3000 Chinese characters (enough to read most of a Chinese newspaper) in 4 months or less just from Spring in a Small Town alone!
+And over 90% of those characters can be found in the other movies.

 * Traditional (Taiwan, Hong Kong) and Simplified (Mainland China) subtitle options also available (Spring in a Small Town only)

 * BONUS: I will show you how to write (with proper stroke order) and pronounce every Chinese character used in the movie.

 * Bonus LearnChineseFromMovies (LCFM) “On-the-Go Video Package” – which is basically the whole DVD movie with Magic subtitles in video formats that can be played in any portable device (cell phone, iPhone/iPod, etc, etc).
 This is only available for Spring in a Small Town.

 * Bonus 3-month study guide program that will get you reading most of a Chinese newspaper in no time.

 * Bonus secret Chinese character remembering method that instantly reveals the mystery of why each Chinese character is written the way it is.
 This method alone will skyrocket your Chinese, transforming these “lines and squiggles” into meaningful, easy-to-remember pictures and ideas.

 Comments, questions, testimonials?
 Please feel free to contact me and I will reply shortly.